Pemex: Corruption

 There have been various allegations of corruption in Pemex for over a decade.
 These range from political contributions to the Institutional Revolutionary Party (PRI) (over $200 million), "no show" jobs – individuals who receive a salary while performing no duties – various forms of fraud, embezzlement and even under-the-table fuel sales.
 It has been estimated these various forms of corruption contribute to the loss of over $1 billion a year.

 Odebrecht is a Brazilian conglomerate that like Pemex also operates in the field of petroleum.
 Back in 2010–2012, Emilio Lozoya Austin was part of the PRI's team supporting Enrique Peña Nieto (EPN) in his presidential campaign.
 After EPN won the elections, Lozoya was promoted to director of Pemex, a role in which he served for most of EPN's presidency.
 In 2017, Brazilian newspaper O Globo claimed that Odebrecht helped finance EPN's presidential campaign, by giving $10 million to Emilio Lozoya as a bribe during times close to the 2012 elections.
 Soon after EPN won the elections in 2012, Lozoya became a director of Pemex and Odebrecht "won" huge contracts from Pemex and the Mexican government.

 The news of the controversy surfaced in 2017, revealing Lozoya bought a $38 million house with a single payment even before he was named a director of Pemex.
 Such a house did not fit with his salary at the time.
 In October 2017, it was confirmed by the presidency that EPN himself also met with Odebrecht four times during his presidential campaign.
 This directly tied EPN into the scandal, albeit EPN claimed not to have received any bribes.
 A document from Brazil reported Lozoya received $5 million in November 2014.

 Santiago Nieto, in charge of the Fiscalía Especializada para la Atención de los Delitos Electorales (FEPADE), an office in charge of investigating electoral crimes, was controversially fired soon after the Odebrecht scandal began.
 He was said to be receiving too much pressure from EPN and Lozoya to stop the investigation.
 The firing was criticized by ex-president Felipe Calderon's wife and independent 2018 presidential candidate Margarita Zavala.

-President Peña Nieto said Santiago's restitution fate depended on the Mexican Senate.
-The organization Borde Politico had published weeks before that 116 out of the 128 Mexican senators were incompetent.
+President Peña Nieto said that Santiago Nieto's reinstatement depended on the Mexican Senate.
+Weeks earlier, the political organization Borde Político had published an evaluation in which 116 of Mexico's 128 senators received failing scores based on its legislative performance indicators.